PeruDayani/racehub/README.md

 #### Small things that will go a long way

 - Drizzle Migrations - Create a cmd to easily apply migrations to prod
+- Drizzle Migrations - how to merge changes across Colin/Peru codebases?
 - Button to create mock Race
 - Wire up UserContext